* League leader says party has right to govern

 The PD also paid the price for widespread anger over an influx of more than 600,000 migrants over the past four years.

 The European Union has insisted that Italy take charge of the newcomers, letting hardly any of them move to other EU states.
 This stance has helped erode Italian faith in Europe and French President Emmanuel Macron said on Monday the election result was a reminder of problems caused by migration.

 "Italy has, it's undeniable, suffered for months and months under the pressure of migration," Macron said in Paris.

 Prolonged political stalemate could make heavily indebted Italy the focus of market concern in Europe.
 Investors dumped Italian government bonds on Monday and the euro was under pressure, while the Milan bourse dipped 0.5 percent.

-(Additional reporting by Gavin Jones, Francesca Piscioneri, Giselda Vagnoni and Isla Binnie Writing by John Stonestreet and Crispian Balmer Editing by Steve Scherer and Catherine Evans)
+(Additional reporting by Gavin Jones, Francesca Piscioneri, Isla Binnie and Philip Pullella Editing by Catherine Evans)